GoogleCloudPlatform/cloud-hackathons/hacks/media-on-gcp/README.md

 ## Challenge 1: Get creative with the help of AI

 ### Introduction
 Using Google Cloud's Generative Media offerings can make quick work of ad creative generation.
-In this challenge we'll get a taste of doing just that and create an ad spot that we will use later in this gHack to insert into our video stream.
+In this challenge we'll get a taste of doing just that and create an ad videos that we will use later in this gHack to insert into our video stream.

+Work as a team and get creative to come up with an imaginary product.
+Now use your creativity to create an ad for that product.

 ### Tools Used
 - Google Cloud's Media Studio for Generative AI: Veo, Imagen and Lyra